-Should I know about Politics before studying it?
+How much do I need to know about Politics before studying it?

-The course assumes no prior knowledge, simply an interest in the subject and a willingness to work and to keep an eye on contemporary developments.
-For the latter is important to scan a broadsheet newspaper daily, look out for relevant TV programmes, as well as checking out the journals and weeklies such as The Spectator or The Economist.
-In order to do well at Politics, students must enjoy thinking creatively both orally and on paper and be up to date with current events.
+The course assumes no prior knowledge, simply an interest in the subject and a willingness to work and keep an eye on contemporary developments.
+It is important that you read a good newspaper and enjoy watching relevant TV news programmes, as well as checking out publications such as The Spectator or The Economist.
+In order to do well in Politics, students must enjoy thinking creatively both orally and on paper and keep up to date on current affairs.

-Construction of argument, independent learning, political analysis Extra-curricular and extra-mural opportunities: Trip to Washington/New York; Westminster; TV stations; Guest Speakers – Local and National Politicians of major Political Parties and Commentators.
-Previously, Politics students have been on Radio, hosted public meetings, gone to Channel 4, done work experience for major political parties.
+Construction of argument, independent learning, political analysis, extra-curricular and extra-mural opportunities: Trip to Washington/New York; Westminster; TV stations; guest speakers – local and national politicians of major political parties and commentators.
+Previously, politics students have spoken on radio programmes, hosted public meetings, visited Channel 4 and completed work experience for major political parties.

-What choices does an A Level in Politics give me at University and beyond?
+What choices will an A Level in Politics give me at university and beyond?